smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 	> system.file("jri",package="rJava")
 	[1] "C:/Program Files/R/R-3.4.4/library/rJava/jri"
 	```
    from inside of R [command-line].
 Above command will give you a path.
+If you look in this directory you will see *i386*
-You will be able to find the 64 bit *libjri.so*
+   and *x64* sub directories.
+In *x64* you will be able to find the 64 bit *libjri.so*
    which is the shared library JRI is looking for.

-   These directories with the 32 or 64 bit subdirectory appended needs to be added to the path:
+   This 32 or 64 bit subdirectory appended needs to be added to the path:
    *C:\Program Files\R\R-3.4.4\library\rJava\jri\x64*.
 This ensures that file "x64\jri.dll"
    is in java.library.path.
 If you have 64bit Java (as instructed previous) you will need to use the 64 bit version.